Lego Coin (LEGO) Self Reported Market Cap Reaches $9,000.00 Billion

 - JUMPN (JST) traded flat against the dollar and now trades at $11.19 or 0.00056964 BTC.

-Lego Coin launched on April 20th, 2022.
+Lego Coin’s launch date was April 20th, 2022.
 Lego Coin’s total supply is 100,000,000,000,000 tokens.
+Lego Coin’s official Twitter account is @legocoinlive and its Facebook page is accessible here.
 Lego Coin’s official website is www.legocoinlive.com.
-Lego Coin’s official Twitter account is @legocoinlive and its Facebook page is accessible here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Lego Coin directly using US dollars.
-Investors seeking to trade Lego Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Lego Coin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Lego Coin directly using U.S. dollars.
+Investors seeking to trade Lego Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Lego Coin using one of the exchanges listed above.

 Receive News & Updates for Lego Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lego Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.